Generalized model of incipient plasticity with parametric variations: Implications of parametric variations

-The preceding findings suggest that non-trivial mechanisms are not necessarily necessary to explain the ultra-small activation volumes reported in the experimental and simulation studies.
-The statistical method employed in such studies is mathematically valid only under the assumption of fixed activation parameters with no variance.
-As discussed in Sec.
-IV(B), the activation parameters are likely to exhibit some variation during repeated measurements of the critical loads due to a variety of reasons.
-It is evident from Figure 6 and Tables II and III that the variation of only a few percent is enough to suppress the measured \(v^{\ast}\) far below the actual range of its variation.
-It suggests that the estimated activation volumes of the order of atomic volume are merely the outcome of the premise of the statistical model that is inapt against the backdrop of physical reality.
-The actual activation volume can be much larger owing to the variance in the activation parameters.
+The findings reflected in Tables~1 and 2 indicate that the brute-force approach of fitting the rigid-parameter model (Eq.~3) to a process incorporating statistical fluctuations in the activation parameters may lead to severe underestimation, even if the fluctuations are small.
+It suggests an alternative perspective explaining the ultra-small activation volumes reported in the experimental and simulation studies without resorting to various non-trivial mechanisms.
+As discussed in Sec.~3 and 5, the activation parameters are likely to exhibit some variation during repeated measurements of the critical loads for various reasons.
+It is evident from the Tables that fluctuations of only a few percent around the central value are enough to suppress the measured activation volume grossly.
+It hints at the possibility that the statistically estimated activation volumes of the order of atomic volume could merely be the outcome of rigidly fixing the activation parameters in the statistical model, a premise that is inapt against the backdrop of physical plausibility.
+The actual activation volumes can be larger than those obtained from the linear fits owing to small parametric variations. \\